Integrable Massless and Massive Fermions: Conclusion

-Although the framework developed here seems complete, its understanding is limited to a pragmatic level, without much intuitive interpretation of the physics behind.
-That means the terminology of free and interacting fermions is probably not ideal, especially as it conforms neither with the statistical mechanics usage nor that in the context of exactly solvable quantum chains.
-But the new development does shed light upon some earlier hypotheses.
-In particular, the non-relativity of the Hubbard $R$-matrix was interpreted as a consequence of having a spin and charge degree of freedom that can propagate at different speed.
-Having two copies of free fermions does not seem relevant given that the XYh model has a similar $R$-matrix.
-Perhaps a better explanation is that the diagonal conjugation operator couples left- and right-moving modes of freely propagating fermions by back-scattering, which opens up an energy gap.\footnote{This also cannot be flawless, as the XY model at a critical longitudinal field is described by a conformal field theory.} In Sec.~\ref{sec:DYBE}, the conjugation is graphically associated with the time-reversal symmetry that interchanges particles with anti-particles, as if the $R$-matrix were the scattering $S$-matrix and the spectral parameters the rapidities.
-That might be in the right direction, but needs to be fully developed.
+Although the framework developed here is mathematically self-contained, its physical interpretation remains largely pragmatic.
+In particular, the terminology of massless and massive fermion is at best heuristic: The Hamiltonian in the massless class may itself exhibit a spectral gap generated by other mechanisms, as in the anisotropic XY model.
+Nevertheless, the present results clarify and refine several earlier hypotheses.
+For example, the non-relativistic character of the Hubbard $R$-matrix was interpreted as a consequence of having a spin and charge degree of freedom that can propagate at different speed \cite{PhysRevLett.86.5096}.
+Having two copies of fermions does not seem relevant given that the XYh model has a similar $R$-matrix with only one degree of freedom.
+A more plausible picture is that the diagonal TRO couples left- and right-moving modes of freely propagating fermions by back-scattering, thereby opening a gap.\footnote{This interpretation is not without caveats, since the XY model at a critical longitudinal field is described by a conformal field theory.} In Sec.~\ref{sec:DYBE}, time reversal is graphically associated with interchanging particles with anti-particles, as if the $R$-matrix were the scattering $S$-matrix and the spectral parameters the rapidities.
+This analogy appears promising, but requires a more systematic development.